 Difference Between FUTA and SUTA Tax

 The Federal Unemployment Tax Act (FUTA) is similar to SUTA in that it’s a tax paid by employers.
 Essentially, FUTA is a payroll tax paid by employers on employee wages.
-Unlike SUTA tax, however, the FUTA tax rate does not vary by state.
+Unlike SUTA tax, however, the FUTA tax rate does not vary by state (unless you’re located in what is called a credit reduction state as determined by the Department of Labor).

-The FUTA tax rate is 6.0% for all employers, regardless of where they do business.
-It applies to the first $7,000 they pay to each employee during the year.
+The FUTA tax rate is 6.0% for all employers, regardless of where they do business, as set by the Internal Revenue Service (IRS).
+This tax applies to the first $7,000 they pay to each employee during the year.
 It’s important to note that mileage reimbursement, insurance premiums, and other fringe benefits do not count towards the $7,000.

 Let’s say you own a marketing firm and have an employee who receives $4,000 in annual wages.
 You’d multiply $4,000 by 0.06 to get $240, the amount of FUTA taxes you’ll have to pay for them.
 For any employee who earns more than $7,000 annually, you’d multiply $7,000 by 0.06 to get $420, which is the maximum you’ll pay in FUTA taxes for any employee.